 Tsuburaya Productions (円谷プロダクション Tsuburaya Purodakushon) is a Japanese television and film producer most famous for creating the Ultra Series.
 It was founded in 1963 by Eiji Tsuburaya, the Showa-era Godzilla movies' special effects wizard and founding father of Tokusatsu.

-Developed from the Tsuburaya Film Technique Labs that Eiji Tsuburaya had set up in 1948 during his freelance period when he was not bound to Toho, their first production was Nikkatsu's Alone On The Pacific (1963).
+Developed from the Tsuburaya Film Technique Labs that Eiji Tsuburaya had set up in 1948 during his freelance period when he was not bound to Toho, the company's first production was Nikkatsu's Alone On The Pacific (1963).
 Providing several miniature scenes for the film, they eventually produced Ultra Q (1966), easily the most expensive production in Japanese TV history until its more famous sorta-sequel Ultraman (1966).
-For a period in the 90s and 2000s, the company also assisted in the production of multiple anime, including Detective Conan, Beast Wars IInote and Martian Successor Nadesico.
+For a period in the 90s and 2000s, the company also assisted in the production of multiple anime, including Case Closed, Beast Wars IInote and Martian Successor Nadesico.

-- Filming the first shot-on-video tokusatsu (Andro Melos).
+- Filming the first shot-on-video tokusatsu with Andro Melos.